-We’ve found a collection of homemade make-ahead mixes that you’ll love.
-Spend an afternoon and stock your pantry with make-ahead mixes that will save time and money.
-Plus, you control the ingredients so it’s a win all around!
+We’ve created a collection of every homemade baking mix that you will ever need.
+Spend an afternoon and make your own mixes for your pantry that will save time and money.
+Plus, you control the ingredients.
+Cooking from scratch has never been easier.

-In days past, when our grandmother wanted to make a cake she would make it from scratch with all the natural ingredients that were always stocked in her pantry.
-The ability to purchase a box of cornbread, pancake, or brownie mix is a modern convenience that many have adapted because it is quick.
+In days past when our grandmother wanted to make a cake, she would bake it from scratch with all the natural ingredients that were always stocked in her pantry.
+Today, we have ability to purchase a box of cornbread, pancake, or brownie mix in a convenient box.

 It’s not necessary to spend hours in the kitchen baking from scratch (unless you want to.)
-You can make your own handy shelf stable mixes and kick those processed mixes out of your home.
+You can make your own handy shelf stable baking mix and kick those processed boxed mixes out of your home.

 You’ll also like that this mix is broken into single batch portions, uses whole wheat flour, and is stored in the freezer for long-term shelf storage.
 Wheat flour will keep at least one year if stored this way.